otanim/environment-switcher/README.md

 Which can be helpful if yo have multiple environments (development, testing, production, etc.) and environment specific files (i.e. deployment configurations) and you have to switch environments very often.

 ## Usage
-Following command will replace existing environmental files by preserved files according to environment that you need switch to.
+Following command will replace existing environmental files by preserved files according to environment that you need switch to:
 ```bash
 ./environment_switcher.sh production